bg-write/chatGPT-cheatsheet/README.md

 Whether you don't want to touch any code or want to build your first chatbot, ChatGPT can help.

-V1: Completed April 24, 2023.
+> V1: Completed April 24, 2023.
+>
-V2: WIP (adding more specific API documentation and examples).
+> V2: WIP (adding more specific API documentation and examples).

 [![GitHub issues](https://img.shields.io/github/issues/bg-write/chatGPT-cheatsheet?style=flat-square)](https://github.com/bg-write/chatGPT-cheatsheet/issues)

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=7bba2d304a189734c2a8226c512748dd)

+## The TL;DR

+- _ChatGPT, and AI in general, is less like C-3PO and more like a bunch of well-meaning worms doing their best._
+- _All you need to get started is a free OpenAI account._
+- _If you're a developer trying to study ChatGPT's API and make your first chatbot, please refer to `chat_cli.py` and `chat_ui.py`._
+- _AI is only as good as the data it's trained on.
+The better and more specific your prompt is, the better ChatGPT can work for you._
+- _Check out the [API Reference](#api-reference) section to see various examples of what you can (and can't) (and shouldn't) do with ChatGPT and its API._
+- _Think of this guide as a menu: pick and choose whatever you need._

+---

 ## Table of Contents